secretstartups/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 **Outside Work**

 If the candidate writes "none" or "n/a", you can skip this step.
+If a candidate discloses any outside activities, CES will need to take the following steps:
+1. In the ticket issue use "refchecktodo" text expander snippet to track progress and add the "Outside Work Disclosure" label.
-If a candidate discloses any outside activities, Email the Team through Greenhouse using the template `CES - Outside Work Email` and send this email to the Hiring Manager.
+2. Email the Team through Greenhouse using the template `CES - Outside Work Email`, you can either copy and paste what the candidate has disclosed or you can attach a screenshot of the "outside work" section of the form.
+Send this email to the Hiring Manager.
 The Recruiter, Coordinator, and Team Member Relations will automatically be CC'ed.
-Once you have approval, take a screenshot of the email conversation and upload that approval to WorkDay once they have been marked hired.
+3. Await approval from the Hiring Manager and/or TMR.
+Once you have approval, take a screenshot of the email conversation (make sure to capture both the work disclosed and the approval from the HM and/or TMR).
+Save screenshots to a folder on your desktop.
+4. Once the candidate has been marked as hired and their profile has been created, CES will need to upload the approval screenshots to WorkDay.
+In WorkDay, search the candidate's name then navigate to the "Personal" tab.
+Click on "Documents" and then "Add".
+Upload the correct screenshots, under the "Document Category" drop down, select "Contract & Changes - Confidential (No Employee View), click "Upload".

 See more information about this process [here](/people-group/contracts-probation-periods/#approval-for-outside-activities).

 **TMRG Conversations**